pranav-gulati/bigchaindb-examples/README.md

 The app will be available at <http://localhost:3000>.

-## Example: "On the Record"

-"On the Record" is a simple logging app, wrapped as a messaging board.
+This is a simple logging app, modeling the behavior needed for posting campaign donations to BigChainDB, the core functionality of the Tokain application.

 <p align="center">
   <img width="70%" height="70%" src ="./docs/img/on_the_record_v0.0.1.png" />